10 Best Waterproof Running Shoes Reviewed

 A: Most seasoned runners choose to go with waterproof socks only in extreme conditions when they know they will be bombarded with rain for short bursts.
 This is because your feet will sweat more and will be significantly less comfortable, even dangerously slippery.
 Look for a shoe with a built in liner if you are looking for another layer of protection.

-Q: I’m planning on going out on a non-technical trail; can I go with a lightweight waterproof running shoe?
+Q: I’m planning to use these shoes on non-technical trails.
+Should I go with a lightweight waterproof running shoe?

 Here are some sources we used while conducting our research